epics-modules/measComp/docs/source/measCompMultiFunctionDoc.rst

     - asynFloat64
     - WAVEGEN_PULSE_WIDTH
     - Controls the pulse width in seconds if Type is "Pulse".
+  * - $(P)$(R)PulseDelay
+    - ao
+    - asynFloat64
+    - WAVEGEN_PULSE_DELAY
+    - Controls the time of the beginning of the pulse relative to the start of the waveform if Type is "Pulse".
+      This is useful when multiple waveforms are output, and one wants to control the relative time offset.
   * - $(P)$(R)Amplitude
     - ao
     - asynFloat64